Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 ## Mint Your First CashTokens!

 In this tutorial, you will mint your first (fungible) CashTokens!
-It’s easy so let’s get to it!
+It’s easy so let’s get to it! 🚀

 ### A Quick Intro to How Bitcoin Transactions Work

 Bitcoin transactions are made of inputs and outputs.
 For a transaction to be valid, among other requirements, the outputs must be larger in terms of the total BCH amount than the input(s).

-Each of the outputs in a transaction is an “unspent transaction output”, or UTXO.
+Each of the outputs in a transaction is an _unspent transaction output_, or **UTXO**.
 A UTXO is usually a BCH balance on a key pair (address) that you have in your wallet, available to spend.

 Each of the inputs in a transactions was previously an output, or UTXO, from an antecedent transaction.